budimanindra/tickitz-mobile/README.md

 [![React Native](https://img.shields.io/badge/react%20native-v0.64.0-blue)](https://facebook.github.io/react-native/)

-<p align='justify'>Tickitz is a movie ticket online booking application.
-With this app you can book showing movies in various cities and know upcoming movies.
-This app built with React Native..</p>
+<p align='justify'>Tickitz is an application that helps people to online booking for movies.
+With tickitz you can easily book showing movies in various cities and know details of upcoming movies.
+Tickitz packed with many features like upcoming and showing movie details, availability seat info, order history and details, update user profile.
+This app was built with the latest technology such as React Native, Express JS, Node JS, Redux, and MySQL</p>

 ## Requirements